 Stanley Tucci provides a fascinating villain: He is an all-seeing bureaucrat equal parts malicious and procedural, trying to mask his personal feelings behind red tape technicalities and aggressive surveillance.
 It actually feels quite prescient: his aloof disregard of the comfort and privacy of other characters fits very nicely in a post-Snowden era.

 I can see why this movie is off-putting to plenty of people, but I dig it.
 It never quite justifies its bizarre mashup of ideas juxtaposed to its light tone, but it charms nonetheless.
-The plot is very loose and shaggy where a tighter and tenser script might have fit the premise better.
 I like it a lot, but I also almost always like Hanks and Spielberg, so even when they’ve shifted down a couple gears, it still works quite well for me.

 - Review Project: Tom Hanks Retrospective